How to get from Milan to Barolo

 Taxis in Italy are white cars with the taxi sign well displayed.
 They are available in the towns of Asti and Alba where taxi stands can be found in front of train stations.

-Milan to Barolo by train
+How to get from Milan to Barolo by train

 High-speed train from Milan to Turin

 High speed trains are very comfortable and tickets can be bought online on trenitalia.com .
 If you are in business class you get a drink and a small snack.
-Seats are numbered and it is advisable to access the train directly in the car number written on the ticket: that way one avoids to walk up and down the train trying to find the right seat.
+Seats are numbered and it is advisable to access the train directly in the car number written on the ticket: that way, one avoids to walk up and down the train trying to find the right seat.
 Car numbers are displayed on screens along platforms, before the train gets in.

-Train connection to Alba or Asti
+Connecting trains to Alba or Asti

 Once in Turin, all trains stop first at Porta Susa station, suitable if you want to connect to the regional train to Alba.
 Otherwise, stay on the high speed train and get off to the next (and last) station, Porta Nuova.
 From there you can connect to the regional train to Asti.